How Does Divorce Affect My Will?

 What if I destroy my Will or I don’t have one?

-Why?
-If you dies Intestate (without a Will) the Intestacy Rules will direct your assets in a set way.
-If you are married with children your spouse will inherit all your personal effects, and at least the first £125,000 of your remaining assets (including your home).
+Under those rules, if you are married with children, for example, your spouse will inherit all your personal effects, and at least the first £125,000 of your remaining assets (including your home).
 If your estate exceeds the this amount your children will take half and your spouse will have an interest in the other half.
 You must make a new Will to change this.

 I own property jointly with my spouse – what affect will divorce have on my will?